MarcusHue/rasabot/data/nlu.md

 ## intent:ask_faq_cost
 - How much does a chatbot cost?
+- How expensive are you?
+- How much do we have to pay for a bot?

 ## intent:ask_faq_personality
 - We require a [female](gender) bot within a certain age range.
 How flexible is your bot’s personality?